jacquev6/Polyglot/README.md

 - Native: code compiled for the native CPU
 - Interpreted: code interpreted by an interpreter compiled for the native CPU
 - JVM: code compiled into bytecode interpreted by a JVM
-- Web browser and Node.js (bellow, JS): code translated to JavaScript
+- Web browser and Node.js (below, JS): code translated to JavaScript

 And the following languages (with their traditional runtime environment):